doku-san/saitek_x52_star-citizen-2.5-profile/README.md

 5. In Star Citizen go to Options -> Keymapping -> Youstick -> advanced.
  - Import Profile *JoystickSaitekX52* and map it to you joystick.
 6. Enjoy.

+## Thanks and Comments
+Thank to the Citizen [R-M-C](https://forums.robertsspaceindustries.com/profile/166490/R-M-C), who inspired me in [this threat](https://forums.robertsspaceindustries.com/discussion/216133/saitek-x52-pro-key-mapping-templates-profiles-v-2-0/p1) to adapt his X52 Pro Template to the *normal* X52.

+Maybe there are some german words in the profile ... you can keep them :)